 |Nikon D300S (⇒ lft | rgt)||APS-C||12.2||4288||2848||720/24p||22.5||12.2||787||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D500 provides a better video resolution than the D5500.
 It can shoot movie footage at 4K/30p, while the D5500 is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The D5500 and the D500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D5500 and Nikon D500 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Nikon D5500, the Nikon D500, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D5500 (⇒ rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|